LinuxIsCool/configuration/README.md

-# Dotfiles of Shawn Anderson
+# Pop-os - Gnome - Tmux - Fish - Vim - FZF - Serious Configuration - Shawn Anderson
 A repository the dotfiles that I hack on.
 Can easily be installed to your ~/.config/ by using the gnu stow utility.

 To install: